Coherence of statistics

 There are many partnerships and resources across the GSS on statistical coherence.

-To produce effective analysis, we must build partnerships across the analytical community and beyond.
-There are several other cross cutting initiatives that are related to statistical coherence and have been designed to join up the UK analytical system.
+To produce effective and coherent analysis, we must build partnerships across the analytical community and beyond.
+There are several other cross cutting initiatives that are related to statistical coherence which have been designed to join up the UK analytical system.

-This strategy sets out how Government analysts will produce better outcomes for the public by providing the best analysis to inform decision making.
-Statistical coherence will help create joined up analysis.
+This strategy sets out how the analytical community will provide better outcomes for the public by providing the best and most efficient analysis to inform decision making.

 User Engagement Strategy for Statistics